Johniereed/DataCamp-coupon-codes-and-discount-offers/README.md

 ## Datacamp Pricing and Plans Explained

-Currently, in the May Sale Offer 2024, here are the pricing plans offered by Datacamp.
+Currently, in the February Sale Offer 2025, here are the pricing plans offered by Datacamp.

 1. Free Basic Plan: The Free Basic Plan gives you access to one free class from all Premium courses and various introductory courses at no cost.
 This plan if you are new to data science and want to explore DataCamp's offerings without any financial commitment.
 2. Premium Plan: Priced at $13 per month when billed annually (Exclusive Sale Price!), the Premium Plan gives you unlimited access to DataCamp's extensive library of over 484 courses.
 This plan includes all cheat sheets, tutorials, career and skill tracks, certification options, job-related programs, and professional profiles.
 Additionally, Premium subscribers receive priority customer support and can join DataCamp's Slack community.
 3. Teams Plan: Also available at $13 per month per user (Exclusive Sale Price!), billed annually, the Teams Plan is for groups of two or more.
 It includes all the Premium Plan features, including an admin dashboard, license management, and team performance reports to facilitate team collaboration and management.
 4. Enterprise Plan: For large organizations, the Enterprise Plan offers custom pricing tailored to specific needs.
 This plan includes all the features of the Teams Plan, plus custom skill tracks, single sign-on (SSO), LMS/LXP integrations, a dedicated customer success manager, and a co-branded landing page.
 It is ideal for large teams requiring extensive customization and support.

-For a limited time in May 2024, you can take advantage of the 50% discount offer on the Premium and Team plan or sign up for FREE in May 2024.
+For a limited time in 2025, you can take advantage of the 50% discount offer on the Premium and Team plan or sign up for FREE in February 2025.

 [![|602x93](https://lh7-rt.googleusercontent.com/docsz/AD_4nXckyjPj77J-27-EyfDrO_Nw6R_0rEt3Q94YFPCjb9xkvngZEDBWKLCKbpZfTpNwmd9u8G28VDrS07yDCUz9Eu7gXaduCiPzg5cmeSQS5bSvEZWYwF9wjY6j_D5BugE2hPpeVGLi_w?key=DX8yxirynxn7BT_RZcoPvg)](https://bit.ly/4cFkAz2)